VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/vmagent.md

 <token>
 ```

-The command will to run `vmagent` to run vmagent with a token file will be.
+The command to run `vmagent` with a token file will be.

 ```sh
 /path/to/vmagent -remoteWrite.url=https://<victoriametrics_url>:<victoriametrics_port>/api/v1/write -remoteWrite.bearerTokenFile=/path/to/tokenfile